IIIF/api/source/api/content-state/0.9/index.md

 This technique can also be used within the same client, to drag a content state from one part to another.

 The first parameter to `setData` and `getData` is the content type, and for maximum interoperability within the scope of this specification this _MUST_ be "text/plain".
-Applications can assert multiple additional content types for their own custom behavior, such as dragging from the application to the desktop and saving as a file, but this is outside the scope of the current Content State API.
+Applications can assert multiple additional content types for their own custom behavior, such as dragging from the application to the desktop and saving as a file, but this is outside the scope of the specification.
 In the above example, the content of the drag and drop operation could be a plain URI, or JSON-LD.
-If JSON-LD, clients receiving the data (by calling `getData`) _SHOULD_ accept the data in both unencoded and encoded forms.
+If JSON-LD, clients receiving the data (by calling `getData`) _SHOULD_ accept the data in both encoded and unencoded forms.

-#### 3.1.5  Upload File
+#### 3.5.
+Upload File

-A JavaScript client can accept content state from the client machine via the `FileReader` interface:
+A JavaScript client can accept content state from the local machine via the `FileReader` interface:

 ```html
 <form>